MicrosoftDocs/visualstudio-docs/docs/ide/reference/project-devenv-exe.md

 - *SolnConfigName*

   Optional.
 The name of the solution configuration applied to the solution named in *SolutionName*.
-If this argument is left out, the tool uses the solution's active configuration.
+If this argument is unspecified or an empty string (`""`), the tool uses the solution's active configuration.

 - `/Project` *ProjName*